|

 This

-species can be quite variable, and multiple
+species is quite variable, and multiple

 characteristics are often required to be confident about